vshn/appcat-comp-functions/README.md

 ```

 - `./cmd` contains the entry point boilerplate for each service.
-- `./pkg/functions` contains the actual logic for the function.
+- `./functions` contains the actual logic for the function.
 Each transform should be in its own package.
+- `./runtime` contains a library with helper methods which helps with adding new functions.

+Check out the docs to understand how functions from this repository work.

 ## Add a new function